How Local Search Penalties Affect Rankings

 Reduced Organic Traffic

-• Website Visitors: A sharp decline in organic search traffic.
+• Website Visitors: A sharp decline in traffic coming from organic search.

-• Direction Requests: A drop in navigation requests via Google Maps.
+• Direction Requests: A big drop in navigation requests through Google Maps.

-• Physical Visits: Fewer customers showing up at business locations.
+• Physical Visits: Fewer customers walking through your door.

 Competitors Gaining an Edge